 Depending on your role within an organization, here are some action items you can take:

-- Business or agency leader in charge of IT or IT security (C-Suite): Talk to your colleagues about pentests and their experiences with them.
-Find a pentesting team with good recommendations and work with your IT security manager to get one scheduled.
+Business or agency leader in charge of IT or IT security (C-Suite): Determine what you want to get out of a pentest.
+What are your biggest areas of concern?
+Find a pentesting team with good recommendations and work with your IT security manager to interview them and get a test scheduled.
 Sooner is better than later because you can never know too much about your security stance.
-Don’t let a security breach blindside you.
+Don’t let a security breach surprise you.
 Get out in front of it now.

-- IT or IT Security Professional: Talk to your IT security manager and discuss what you’ve learned about penetration tests.
-See about getting one scheduled for your network.
+IT or IT Security Professional: Talk to your IT security manager and discuss what you’ve learned about penetration tests.
+Suggest getting one scheduled for your network.
+Once you’ve got the results, study them to learn what the pentesters found so you can become more educated about your overall network.
 Good ideas come from every level.

 Summary

-Given how many organizations have moved to a work-from-home policy, accelerated digital transformation and distributed workforce, consider working with a service provider like Motorola Solutions that can conduct pentests and vulnerability assessments remotely so that you don’t have to have someone physically in your office.
+Given how many organizations have moved to a work-from-home policy and have a geographically distributed workforce, consider working with a service provider like Motorola Solutions that can conduct pentests and vulnerability assessments remotely so that you don’t have to have someone physically in your office.

 Does your organization need a pentest?
 Motorola Solutions can help.
-To learn more, download our Penetration Testing Services Solution Brief.
-To chat with one of our Cybersecurity sales professionals, visit our Cybersecurity website today.
+To learn more, download our Penetration Testing Services Solution Brief or contact us to talk to one of our cybersecurity experts.